 - Elimination or discharge of alimony, child support, court restitution, criminal fines, student loan debt, taxes, and other debts

-- Protection to cosigners on debts which means, if bankruptcy occurs, they are still responsible for debt repayment
+- Protection to cosigners on debts means, if bankruptcy occurs, they are still responsible for debt repayment

 For a free legal consultation with a bankruptcy lawyer serving Kings Mountain, call 828.286.3866